improvedk/improve.dk/source/_posts/orcamdf-now-supports-databases-with-multiple-data-files/orcamdf-now-supports-databases-with-multiple-data-files.md

 GO 100
 ```

 This would cause MyTable to be proportionally allocated between the three data files (the C column being used for the fill to require 100 pages of storage – to ensure we hit all three data files).
-And to parse it, all you’d do is the following:
+And to parse it, all you'd do is the following:

 ```csharp
 var files = new[]